netdata/netdata/docs/tutorials/longer-metrics-storage.md

     memory mode = save
 ```

 If `memory mode` is set to `save`, then you're using the round-robin database.
-If so, tweaking the `history` option will
+If so, the `history` option is set to
-store historical metrics for a longer period of time.
-The default is `3600`, which is 3,600 seconds, or one hour.
+`3600`, which is the equivalent to 3,600 seconds, or one hour.

 To increase your historical metrics, you can increase `history` to the number of seconds you'd like to store: